 • A copy of your passport

-This trail runs on set dates in March, April, May, September, October and November for a minimum of 2 riders.
+This is an 8 day/7 night programme on set dates for a minimum of 2 riders.
 Other dates are possible on request, please enquire.

 |Riding days||Product item description||£|